 Formula 1:

 The required threshold to reproduce the secret of the function listed in Formula 1 would be 4 shares, because t = 4 yields a degree 3 (t-1) polynomial.
 After generating the random polynomial, the algorithm computes X and Y coordinate pairs by generating a random X value and plugging it into the polynomial function to get a corresponding Y value.
 In the implementation we used, an extra step is taken and the entire polynomial is modulo with the prime 257.
+This solves the problem of an attacker gaining information about the secret with each key that they find, by using finite field arithmetic in lieu of integer arithmetic.
 Each character of the input data is run through this equation, which is repeated n times.
 The XY pairs become the shares that are distributed to each individual in the group.
 Finally, Lagrange interpolating polynomials are used to join the shares together and reproduce the original secret.

 The problem with this approach (when computed serially) is that a XY ordered pair for each character of the input data must be computed n number of times.
 This process is slow and provides opportunities for data parallelism.